hotwired-laravel/turbo-laravel/docs/turbo-streams.md

 </turbo-stream>
 ```

-Most of these things were "guessed" based on the [naming conventions](#conventions) we talked about earlier.
+Most of these things were "guessed" based on the [naming conventions](/docs/{{version}}/conventions) we talked about earlier.
 But you can override most things, like so:

 ```php
 return turbo_stream($comment)->target('post_comments');
 ```

-Although it's handy to pass the model instance to the `turbo_stream()` function - which will be used to decide the default values of the Turbo Stream response based on the model's current state, sometimes you may want to build a Turbo Stream response manually, which can be achieved like so:
+Although it's handy to pass the model instance to the `turbo_stream()` function - which will be used to decide the default values of the Turbo Stream response based on the model's current state, sometimes you may want to build a Turbo Stream response manually:

 ```php
 return turbo_stream()